 First published 1969.

-Published in Penguin Books July 1978 with a cover illustration by Peter Cross.
+Published by Penguin Books July 1978 with a cover illustration by Peter Cross.

 JOHN BOYD The Rakehells of Heaven, 1978 The Rakehells of Heaven (4877) by John Boyd